mrfdev/1MB/Resources/BentoBox/README.md

 ## Filenames explained

 - The .sh file is what you have to run, it's the script.
-- The .json file is an example player file from bentobox's database (of what the .sh reads and parses)
+- The .json file is an example player file from BentoBox's database (of what the .sh reads and parses)
 - The .log file is an example output file (the result from the script.

 ## Author